Perfume Making in Seoul, Korea [Sponsored by Trazy]

 Step 2: Decide on the Type of Perfume

-Based on our perfume bases and desired type of perfume, she handpicked bottles of essence that are suitable for our bases.
+Based on our perfume bases and the desired type of perfume, she handpicked bottles of essence that are suitable for our bases.
 Hubby and I could share certain essences, but there were also a few others that were only suitable for our particular choice of perfume base.

 Step 3: Choose and Drip Essence into Perfume Base